 Performance Shares and Performance Units.
 An award of performance shares refers to shares of our common stock or stock units that are expressed in terms of our common stock, the issuance, vesting, lapse of restrictions or payment of which is contingent on performance as measured against predetermined objectives over a specified performance period.
-An award of performance units refers to dollar-denominated units valued by reference to designated criteria established by the administrator, other than our common stock, whose issuance, vesting, lapse of restrictions or payment is contingent on performance as measured against predetermined objectives over a specified performance period.
+An award of performance units refers to dollar-denominated units valued by reference to designated criteria established by the administrator, other than our common stock, whose issuance, vesting, lapse of restrictions or payment is contingent on performance as measured against predetermined objectives over a specified performance as measured against predetermined objectives over a specified performance period.
 The applicable award agreement will specify whether performance shares and performance units will be settled or paid in cash or shares of our common stock or a combination of both, or will reserve to the administrator or the participant the right to make that determination prior to or at the payment or settlement date.

 The administrator will, prior to or at the time of grant, condition the grant, vesting or payment of, or lapse of restrictions on, an award of performance shares or performance units upon (A) the attainment of performance goals during a performance period or (B) the attainment of performance goals and the continued service of the participant.
 The length of the performance period, the performance goals to be achieved during the performance period, and the measure of whether and to what degree such performance goals have been attained will be conclusively determined by the administrator in the exercise of its absolute discretion.
 Performance goals may include minimum, maximum and target levels of performance, with the size of the award or payout of performance shares or performance units or the vesting or lapse of restrictions with respect thereto based on the level attained.
-An award of performance shares or performance units will be settled as and when the award vests or at a later time specified in the award agreement or in accordance with an election of the participant, if the administrator so permits, that meets the requirements of Section 409A of the Code.
+An award of performance shares or performance with an election of the participant, if the administrator so permits, that meets the requirements of Section 409A of the Code.

 Minimum Restriction Period for Full Value Awards.
 Except as provided below, each award of stock, stock units, performance shares or performance units (Full Value Awards) granted under the 2020 Plan will be subject to a minimum restriction period of 12 months from the date of grant if vesting of or lapse of restrictions on such award is based on the satisfaction of performance goals and a minimum restriction period of 36 months from the date of grant, applied in either pro rata installments or a single installment, if vesting of or lapse of restrictions on such award is based solely on the participant's satisfaction of specified service requirements with us or an affiliate.
 If the grant of a performance award is conditioned on satisfaction of performance goals, the performance period must not be less than 12 months' duration, but no additional minimum restriction period need apply to such award.
-Except as provided below, the administrator does not have discretionary authority to waive the minimum restriction period applicable to a Full Value Award, except in the case of death, disability, retirement, or a change in control of the Company.
+Except as provided below, the administrator does not have discretionary authority to waive the minimum restriction period of the Company.
 The administrator has discretion to grant Full Value Awards that do not adhere to these minimum restriction period requirements, or otherwise may waive the requirements, with respect to up to the number of Full Value Awards that is equal to 5% of the initial Share Pool.